carsol/carsol.github.io/about.md

 Hey there!
 I'm a generalist developer from San Francisco, CA. I specialize in complex web apps and iOS apps but I've worked in many different roles depending on what needs to get done.

-My current frameworks/languages include: Ember.js, Rails, Swift
+My current frameworks/languages include: Ember.js, Swift, Node.js

 -